WeblateOrg/weblate/docs/user/translating.rst

     Screenshots can be uploaded to Weblate to better inform translators of where and how the string is used, see :ref:`screenshots`.
 Nearby strings
-    Displays neighbouring messages from the translation file.
+    Displays neighbouring entries from the translation file.
     These are usually also used in a similar context and prove useful in keeping the translation consistent.
 Other occurrences